Hands on: Xiaomi Mi Note 10 review

 Camera number four is an ultra-wide lens with a 20MP sensor, which is one of the highest-resolution sensors we’ve seen paired with an ultra-wide lens.
 Again, ultra-wide pictures looked good, with less distortion towards the edges than we’ve seen with other ultra-wide snappers.

 Finally, there’s a 2MP macro camera, which is for close-up shots of things like food or textures.
 We had a bit of trouble with this mode, as it’s hard to take pictures when you're just 2cm away from your subject (as Xiaomi suggests you can) without totally blocking out the light.
-From our brief testing, the macro mode seems decent, although it didn’t always pick up all the textures of a subject, probably due to the 2MP sensor.
+From our brief testing, though, macro images look okay, although the camera didn’t always capture all the texture in a subject, probably due to the small size of the sensor.

-Working our way round to the front, there’s a 32MP camera, although you can’t actually take 32MP shots – instead, the 4-in-1 Super Pixel tech takes a really great looking 8MP selfie instead.
-Great-looking is an understatement, as these are some of the best selfies we’ve taken on a smartphone (and it’s not just because of our radiant smile).
-The pictures had superb background blur, picked up lighting great, and didn’t take ages to focus.
+Round the front there’s a 32MP camera, although you can’t actually take 32MP shots with it; instead, Xiaomi's 4-in-1 Super Pixel tech takes a really great-looking 8MP selfie.
+Great-looking is an understatement, actually, as these are some of the best selfies we’ve seen from a smartphone (and it’s not just because of our radiant smile).
+Photos had lovely background blur and were nicely exposed, and the camera didn’t take ages to focus.

-Now onto the 108MP camera itself – it’s good.
-Pictures taken in default mode are 27MP, although there’s an easily-selectable mode for 108MP, which we appreciate since in some smartphones you have to delve through many menus to change mode.
+Now onto the 108MP camera itself – and it’s good.
+Pictures taken in its default mode are 27MP, although there’s an easily-selectable mode to switch to 108MP, which we appreciate, since on some smartphones you have to delve into the menus to change mode.

-Of course, on a normal smartphone you won’t be able to see 108MP pictures in much detail, but the advantage of this sensor is that it takes in more light, so pictures look brighter and more vibrant.
+Of course, on a smartphone screen you won’t be able to see 108MP pictures in all their glory, but the advantage of this sensor is that it gathers vast amounts of light, so pictures look brighter, more vibrant and richly detailed.

 Not everything is terrible about the phone app – autofocus is surprisingly quick, as is AI scene optimization, and in general it was easy to take a great picture thanks to the camera tweaking settings.